sebastien-zhou/documentation-ia-product/documentation/igrc-platform/collect-wizard/collect-wizard-templates.md

 Please follow the steps below to configure your human resources data model.

-## Silo Settings
+### Silo Settings

 When creating the application model base on the HR template it is first necessary to configure the required elements in the **Silo** tab:

 - The silo type
 - The dependencies if needed
-- The location of the importfiles and the itteration if Files iteration if you want to load several files
+- The location of the importfiles and the iteration if Files iteration if you want to load several files
 - The constants

-### Mandators silo settings
+#### Mandators silo settings

 In order to correctly configure the following elements are mandatory:

 - Repository code
 - Repository name

-> [!note] By default The HR model will create a default repository based on silo repository code and name.
+> By default The HR model will create a default repository based on silo repository code and name.

-## Discovery mappings
+### Discovery mappings

 Right application model requires the following entity mappings: